Relativity and muon decay

 A clock travelling along with the muon would, to an outside observer, seem to be running slow.
 That is time dilation.

-To an observer travelling with the muon, the ground would seem to be rushing up towards them and distance to the ground would seem to be a lot shorter, that is length contraction.
+If an observer was travelling with the muon, the ground would seem to be rushing up towards them and distance to the ground would seem to be a lot shorter.
+That is length contraction.

 The most common muon decay is shown here, the decay is by the weak interaction.
 Because lepton numbers are conserved one product is a muon neutrino and the other an electron-type antineutrino together with an electron.